RegionalPlanAssoc/cruisedetector/README.md

 1. After installing GitHub Desktop, got to 'File' > 'Clone repository' or use the shortcut CTRL+Shift+O.
 2. Go to the right-most tab named 'URL' to install using the URL.
 3. For the first field, "Repository URL or GitHub username and repository", paste in `https://github.com/amillb/pgMapMatch` or `amillb/pgMapMatch`.
-4. For the second field, "Local path", use the filepath to the base directory followed by `pgMapMatch` (i.e. `C:\cruisebase\pgMapMatch`).
+4. For the second field, "Local path", use the filepath to the base directory followed by `pgMapMatch`, which GitHub Desktop should add by default (i.e. `C:\cruisebase\pgMapMatch`).
-5. You should have a the `pgMapMatch` folder in the base directory.
+5. You should have a the `pgMapMatch` folder when you access the base directory using File Explorer.
 To update at a later time, in GitHub Desktop, click 'Fetch Origin' near the top right and 'Pull'.

-Alternatively, you may download without GitHub Desktop by going to the pgMapMatch repository in browser, clicking the green 'Code' button, and 'Download ZIP' to the base directory.
-After unzipping the repository, be sure to rename the folder to `pgMapMatch`.
+Alternatively, you may download to the base directory without using GitHub Desktop by going to the [pgMapMatch](https://github.com/amillb/pgMapMatch) repository in browser, clicking the green 'Code' button, and 'Download ZIP' to the base directory.
+After unzipping the repository, be sure to rename the folder to `pgMapMatch` from `pgMapMatch-main` or any other name.

 ##### Configuring config.py
 In the pgMapMatch folder (i.e. `C:\cruisebase\pgMapMatch\`):